Jon Reyes

-Jon Reyes (born 1971 or 1972) is a Canadian politician and member of the Legislative Assembly of Manitoba.
-He currently serves as Minister of Labour and Immigration since January, 2023, and was previously the Minister of Advanced Education, Skills and Immigration, Minister of Economic Development and Jobs.
-From 2016 to 2021, Jon was appointed Special Envoy for Military Affairs for the Province of Manitoba.
+Jon Reyes (born 1971 or 1972) is a Canadian politician and former member of the Legislative Assembly of Manitoba.

+He mostly recently served as Minister of Labour and Immigration from January to October, 2023, and was previously the Minister of Advanced Education, Skills and Immigration, Minister of Economic Development and Jobs.
+From 2016 to 2021, Reyes also served as Special Envoy for Military Affairs for Manitoba.

 A member of the Progressive Conservative Party of Manitoba, he was first elected in the 2016 provincial election as MLA for St. Norbert, and was re-elected in 2019 as MLA for Waverley.
+Running for re-election for Waverely in 2023, Reyes was unseated by NDP candidate David Pankratz.

-Reyes is the first Canadian born candidate of Filipino descent elected to the legislature in Manitoba.
+Reyes is the first Canadian-born person of Filipino descent to serve in the Manitoba legislature.

-Early life and education
+Early life and career

-Born and raised in Winnipeg, Manitoba around 1972, Reyes served 10 years in the Canadian Forces in both the Communication Reserves and the regular force with the Royal Canadian Navy (RCN).
+Jon Reyes was born and raised in Winnipeg, Manitoba, around 1972.

+Reyes served 10 years in the Canadian Forces in both the Communication Reserves and the regular force with the Royal Canadian Navy (RCN), including 5 years stationed on HMCS Winnipeg.
 As a reservist, he was awarded the Special Service Medal (NATO) while serving at CFB Lahr in Germany.
-Reyes served with the RCN until 2000 as a Naval Combat Information Operator and then as an instructor at Canadian Forces Fleet School Pacific, located at CFB Esquimalt on Vancouver Island, British Columbia.
+Reyes served with the RCN until 2000 as a Naval Combat Information Operator and then as an instructor at Canadian Forces Fleet School Pacific, located at CFB Esquimalt on Vancouver Island.

-After his military career, Reyes went on to pursue a Bachelor of Commerce in Entrepreneurial Management at Royal Roads University in Victoria, British Columbia.
-After a brief career as a civil servant in the federal government, Reyes opened two small businesses with his wife Cynthia, which they owned and operated for sixteen years.
+Reyes received a Bachelor of Commerce in Entrepreneurial Management at Royal Roads University.
+After a brief career as a civil servant in the federal government, Reyes opened two small businesses with his wife Cynthia, which they owned and operated for 16 years.

-In 2010, Reyes founded Manitoba Filipino Business Council (MFBC) and served as the organization's first president until 2015.
+In 2010, Reyes founded the Manitoba Filipino Business Council (MFBC) and served as the organization's first president until 2015.
 During his tenure as President of MFBC, he helped develop stronger trade ties between Canada and the Philippines.
 He has also served as a former member of the Manitoba Football Officials Association and as a support crew member for the Canadian Football League.